samkwak188/Image-Crawler-with-Face-detection/README.md

 # Google Image Crawler

-A Python script that downloads portrait-oriented images from Google Images based on given keywords using Requests library.
+Hi, this is a simple Python script that downloads portrait-oriented images from Google Images based on given keywords using Requests library.
 The script supports multiple languages including Korean.
 I wrote this simple image crawling code as my of my Machine Learning Project, and that is why i used pillow to convert all images to black and white by default, so that it would be more accurate when I train my ML model.

 ## Features